TurboWarp/docs/docs/website/unshared-projects.md

 We aren't sure when the changes will happen or their exact impact, but we expect that unshared projects will no longer be viewable or embeddable in TurboWarp, the packager, forkphorus, or any other third-party websites in the future.
 This includes your own unshared projects even if you're logged into Scratch in the same browser.

+We're thinking about ways to mitigate the effect of this on, for example, old links and third-party embeds.
+Check back later when we know more.

 If you are relying on these tools to view unshared projects, we suggest you share any relevant projects or update links as soon as possible.

 You will still be able to use the File > Save to your computer and File > Load from your computer options to manually load projects without sharing them on Scratch.
 Most third-party Scratch tools have options to load these files instead of a project ID/URL.